 Digital sales proposal examples to get you started

 Ready to get started?
-Here’s some inspiration for your next digital sales proposal.
+Here are some sales proposal examples to inspire your next digital sales proposal.

 A traditional one-pager is the printed version of an elevator pitch.
 They’re quick, easy to consume, and chockfull of important information.
 The sleek design of this digital one-pager immediately jumps in with product or service features and includes a visual list of testimonials.
 Relying on a highly visual but informative layout like this makes it easy for your client to have access to the information they need without looking hard for it.